Skip to contents

 response_table

-A data frame or tibble containing fields from eresponse needed for this measure's calculations.
+A data.frame or tibble containing at least the eResponse fields needed for this measure's calculations.

 arrest_table

-A data frame or tibble containing fields from earrest needed for this measure's calculations.
+A data.frame or tibble containing at least the eArrest fields needed for this measure's calculations.

 injury_table